software-ace/Pet-Store/README.md

 # Automated Tests for Pet Store

 This repository contains automated tests for the [Pet Store](https://ecom-pet-store.myshopify.com/) website.
-The tests are implemented using Java, TestNG, and Selenium WebDriver.
+The tests are implemented using Java Seleinum, TestNG and Page Object Model.

 ## Tools